floor9design-ltd/json-api-formatter/docs/project/relationships.md

 * `$relationships->addRelationship()`
 * `$relationships->unsetRelationship()`

-The class also exposes:

-* `$relationships->process()`: returns a validated array of the Relationships and Relationship objects contained

 The following shows a basic data object with two `Link`s inside a `Links` object.
+These are one-to-one relationships.

 ```php
     $json_api_formatter = new JsonApiFormatter();